gustavomzw/pravega-binder/README.md

 ## Configuration File

-The `input` and `output` channels are mapped to Pravega streams using the external `application.properties` configueration file.
+The `input` and `output` channels are mapped to Pravega streams using the external `application.properties` configuration file.

-THe Binder configures the Controller URI:
+The `spring.cloud.stream.pravega.binder.*` properties configures the Controller URI:
 ```properties
 spring.cloud.stream.pravega.binder.uri=tcp://127.0.0.1:9090
 ```

-The `input` chananel is mapped to the Pravega `iputStream` stream.
+The `input` channel is mapped to the Pravega `iputStream` stream.
 The scope is configured using extended binder properties:
 ```properties
 spring.cloud.stream.bindings.input.destination=inputStream
 spring.cloud.stream.pravega.bindings.input.consumer.scope=examples